 ROI is often seen as one of the sole metrics that determine the success of a reward or incentive program.
 To be classed successful, a program has to make a return in sales and profit.

-Traditionally, ROI is a simple metric reviewed as a ratio or percentage (i.e. a volume of sales or revenue divided by expenditure).
+Traditionally, a simple metric used to review ROI is ratio or percentage.
+For instance, i.e. a volume of sales or revenue divided by expenditure.

 In other words, “how many dollars did I make… and how many dollars did it cost me to make them?”

-At 212F, we’ve reviewed several ROI methodologies and found the one developed by the ROI Institute to be best.
-This methodology isolates factors and benefits that may have had an influence in a rewards program, then takes them out of the final ROI review to avoid unfair claims.
+At 212F, we’ve reviewed several ROI methodologies.
+We have found the one developed by the ROI Institute is the best.
+This methodology isolates factors and benefits that may have had an influence in a rewards program.
+Then it takes them out of the final ROI review to avoid unfair claims.

 The key steps to real ROI, free of the claims by others are;

 Central to the methodology, this stage is reviewing what and where a program’s data will come from.
-Data can be hard or soft, for example, sales, cost and time or satisfaction.
+There are two types of data: hard or soft.
+Examples are sales, cost and time, or satisfaction.